 The Options Are (Practically) Limitless: Company Names, Phrases, and Even Colors

 Under US legislation, practically everything could be registered as a trademark, since the security only applies in a specific context.
 The main limitation is the signature cannot be functional; this is, it cannot impact the functioning of the merchandise to which it is affixed.
 By way of instance, while it could be possible to trademark eyeglass frames of a specific color, eyeglass lenses with a specific tint can’t be trademarked, since the tinting directly impacts the performance of the glasses.

 Beyond this, the sky’s the limit.
 The USPTO and the courts have approved many trademarks which look almost bizarre.
 Examples include the Form of a Coca-Cola bottle as well as the NBC jingle.
 Even pure colors could be trademarked, following the Supreme Court judgment in the event of all Qualitex dry cleaning gear.

 Not All Trademarks Are the same

-But, not all logos are made equal.
+But, not all business logos are made equal.
 The magnitude of intellectual property security is dependent upon how powerful the signature is, which then is dependent upon its distinctiveness.

-Arbitrary and fanciful trademarks are in one end of this spectrum; they’re exceptionally distinctive, even if they’re ordinary words.
+Arbitrary and fanciful trademarks are at one end of this spectrum; they’re exceptionally distinctive, even if they’re ordinary words.
 A complete example is Apple’s trademark, which is deemed arbitrary and fanciful on account of this circumstance (software and electronics) it’s employed in.